What to know about pure hypercholesterolemia

-However, pure hypercholesterolemia occurs from birth and unfortunately high cholesterol does not often present many symptoms in its early stages.
+In other types of high cholesterol, a person experiences the effects later in life as the impact of lifestyle and dietary choices starts to take hold.
+However, FH occurs from birth, and high cholesterol does not often present many symptoms in its early stages.

-A blood test will usually reveal the levels of low-density lipoprotein (LDL), often called "bad" cholesterol, in the blood.
-Doctors would consider levels of 190 milligrams per deciliter (mg/dL) or higher in adults, and 160 mg/dL or higher in children, as very high.
+A blood test will usually show levels of LDL in the blood.
+Doctors would consider levels of 190 milligrams per deciliter (mg/dl) or higher in adults and 160 mg/dl or higher in children to be excessive.

-Although symptoms rarely occur, some people who have pure hypercholesterolemia may experience:
+Although symptoms rarely occur, some people with FH may experience:

 - chest pain

-- small bumps on the skin, usually on the hands, elbows, knees, or around the eyes
+- small bumps on the skin, typically on the hands, elbows, and knees or around the eyes

 - xanthomas, which are waxy cholesterol deposits in the skin or tendons